 Extracting the Installation Files

 To extract the installation archive files, perform the following steps:

-- If necessary, change directory to the directory that contains the downloaded installation archive files. - To uncompress each file, enter a command similar to the following:
+- 1. If necessary, change directory to the directory that contains the downloaded installation archive files. - 2.
+To extract the installation files, enter a command similar to the following: